silverjuke/silverjuke/docs/user-guide.md

 If you want to stop a search and view all albums, empty the search field, click one of the letters "A" to "Z" or just hit "Esc".

-See the chapter "Music Selection" for further searching options.
+See the chapter "Music selection" for further searching options.

 **Sorting**